-Creating buzz around your new article or post is one of the best ways to get natural links back to your webpage.
+Creating buzz around your new article or post of your business is one of the best ways to get natural links back to your webpage.
 Doing this on social media can help a lot of the time when you are able to find people, groups and pages which are already discussing topics related to your own post.
 Interjecting a helpful piece of advice, or in some cases just passing off a link to your post suggesting that it’s got the answer to the topic or discussion at hand is all it takes.
 You could seek out other websites which have related subject matter and a comment section, leave your own input and cap it off with a link to your own article or page.
 Though this specific method doesn’t have a 100% track record of success in your links sticking, if you do it right and provide value in your comment you stand about a 30% to 75% chance of your comments getting approved by that website’s moderator and your link sticking with it.

 You could also guest post on other blogs, writing articles for other websites in exchange for the ability to leave a link after your post can do big things in the long term.
 Dropping links on other sites such as reddit, twitter, and a number of related forums can all help in small ways to build up that backlink profile of yours.
 There are of course “black hat or gray hat” methods which work, but always leave you in jeopardy as search engines are always playing a game of cat & mouse to subdue these types of links and render them useless.
 How you choose to get your backlinks is completely up to you, white hat or black hate, it’s your choice.